dearkafka/woot/README.md

 ## Usage

-To use Woot, you'll first need to import the `Chatwoot` or `AsyncChatwoot` class from the `woot.api` module:
+To use Woot, you'll first need to import the `Chatwoot` or `AsyncChatwoot` class from the `woot`:

 ```
-from woot.api import Chatwoot, AsyncChatwoot
+from woot import Chatwoot, AsyncChatwoot
 ```

 Next, create an instance of `Chatwoot` or `AsyncChatwoot` by passing your Chatwoot URL and access key: